CLICK HERE to preorder BUTCHER ROAD for only $1.49! Save 50%!

 “Nothing you need to know about.”

-Jack turned in the direction of his home and walked away.
+As the second squad car arrived with lights flashing, Jack turned in the direction of his home and walked away.